RConsortium/IDEA-WG/README.md

-# R Community Inclusion, Diversity, Equality, & Accesibility (IDEA)
+# R Community IDEA

 ## Goal
+IDEA stands for Inclusion, Diversity, Equity, and Accessibility.
 The R-Community IDEA is a top level project of the R-Consortium with the goal of broadly considering how the R Consortium can best encourage and support diverse and inclusion across a variety of events and platforms.

 ## How to Join
 Any interested R community member is encouraged to participate.
 We meet on the first Monday of every month via Zoom from 7:00pm to 8:00pm (GMT+00:00) UTC.